Curiosity ~ Lucidity ~ Humanity

 Narrative Sketchbooks—Art and Text Combined: Open to drawn/painted visuals that include hand-lettered notes (preferred) or accompanying text, and that tell a story or describe lived experiences (as when traveling).

-These can be journalistic or imaginative and can also be in the form of stand-alone illustration or fine art when it combines the written word.
+These can be journalistic or imaginative, and can also be in the form of stand-alone illustration or fine art when it combines the written word.
+Send us your visual narratives, literary-based paintings or collaborations with writers.

 Currently Closed Genres

-Poetry: We've been overwhelmed with poetry submissions.
-Sorry.
-Please check back at a later time.
+We've been overwhelmed with poetry submissions, sorry.
+Please check back at a later time if this is your genre.

 Genres Accepted